 After the process is done thoroughly examine all the seams and pockets of all your items.
 It’s a hassle, I know, but if you fail to act quickly, you risk spreading the bedbugs to other albergues and even to your home after your return.

 Bedbugs have been a problem on the Camino but definitely not a reason to give up the pilgrimage altogether.
 It’s probable you will not come across any infected albergues.
-Plus, if you follow advice and check beforehand, you will be able to avoid impending disaster and find another place to sleep.
+Plus, if you follow the advice and check beforehand, you will be able to avoid impending disaster and find another place to sleep.

-Keep safe, be smart and don’t let the bedbugs bite!
+Keep safe, be smart, and don’t let the bedbugs bite!

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.